GreedyBastard/vite/README.md

 - cleanup mechanism for cycle json files older than 7 days

 #----------------------------------------------------------

 TODO in v03:
-implement Vite wallet address validation based on checksum calculation.
+-implement Vite wallet address validation based on checksum calculation.

 Following js functions must be rewritten into PHP: